Reviewing the DynaVap VapCap line of Flame Powered Vaporizers

 Though VapeGuide found that we went through butane rather quickly while using a three-torch lighter, a full tank still allowed for far more heating cycles than we would expect from a single battery charge on an electronic vape.
-There’s also no need to wait around for a recharge, since it’s just a matter of refilling your torch or finding another heating source.
-If you don’t mind keeping a good torch and a can of high-quality butane on hand, chances are good that you won’t miss your electronic vape for solo or duo sessions.
+There’s also no need to wait around for a recharge since it’s just a matter of refilling your torch or finding another heating source.
+If you don’t mind keeping a good torch and a can of high-quality butane on hand, chances are good you won’t miss your electronic vape for solo or duo sessions.

 Portability – 10

 DynaVap products are extremely portable, easily tucked away for situations where discretion is important.
 They are only slightly longer than a standard cigarette (and a bit longer still for XL models).
 The light bodies on the OmniVap Titanium and carbon fiber models specifically make them extremely versatile, allowing them to comfortably rest behind the user’s ear (once they’ve cooled down, of course).
 It’s hard to imagine a more portable vape.
 Though having to carry or improvise an external heating source may be a mark against DynaVap portability for some users, we found this a small price to pay for the product’s other virtues.

 In a market that is saturated with boxy electronic brick vapes, the DynaVap line has a refreshingly simple aesthetic.
 You’d be hard-pressed to find a more attractive little vape on the market.

 Features – 7

 The OmniVap Titanium is defined as much by the features it doesn’t have as by those it does.
 By removing the most common failure points found in conventional vapes, DynaVap has created a product that is incredibly durable.
 Combine that durability with the tremendous attention to detail that went into creating these devices, and you’ve got an offering that’s difficult to beat.
 Across the line, these vapes deliver by trimming the fat.